Written by Brittany Kiss. Reviewed by Diana Licalzi, MS, RD, CDE

 If you're a mother, enroll in Women, Infants, and Children (WIC)

-• What is it?
-WIC helps to fund programs in the state that provide food, healthcare, and nutrition education for people that are pregnant, breastfeeding, postpartum, infants, and children of a low socioeconomic status that are in need of nutritional assistance.
+- What is it?
+WIC helps to fund programs in the state that provide food, healthcare, and nutrition education for people who are pregnant, breastfeeding, postpartum, infants, and children of a low socioeconomic status who are in need of nutritional assistance.

-• How do I qualify?
-WIC assistance recipients must be women, infants, or children living in the state that they apply to get assistance from.
+- How do I qualify?
+WIC assistance recipients must be women, infants, or children living in the state where they apply to get assistance from.
 They must be at or below a specified income level determined by their state.
-Additionally, they have to complete a pre-screening tool for eligibility and assessment of nutrition risk.
+Additionally, they must complete a pre-screening tool to assess eligibility and nutrition risk.

-Use WhyHunger's Food Finder search for further food assistance support
+Use WhyHunger's Food Finder to search for further food assistance support

 If you have young kids and are in need of COVID-19 support, look into Share Our Strength: No Kid Hungry